dylan-k/MyVale/README.md

 ## Installation

 - clone this repo into your `~/.config/vale/` directory
-- update styles to their latest with `git pull --recurse-submodules`
+- update styles to their latest with `git submodule foreach git pull origin master`
 - hardlink the config file from this working directory to its required location.
 `ln ~/.config/vale/.vale.ini ~/.vale.ini`
 - note the stylespath in that file, revise as needed